 Pros of Using Hardware Wallets

-- Incredibly hard to be hacked when stored offline.
+- Incredibly hard to be hacked (or entirely impossible) when stored offline.

 - Total control over your crypto.